ApexRMS/landfireupdate/README.md

 installation.
 This is primarily of use on Linux machines.
 Leave this cell empty to use the default installation directory.

+### Conversion of Categorical to Continuous EVC and EVH

+As part of the final reconstruction of the entire Geo Area, the categorical Existing Vegetation Cover (EVC) and Existing Vegetation Height (EVH) codes are converted to their continuous code counterparts.
+While this conversion is straightforward for some categorical codes, there is some degree of choice for others.

+To view and configure this conversion, refer to the `data/shared/EVC LUT.csv` and `data/shared/EVH LUT.csv` look up tables.
+The first column, `VALUE`, lists all valid categorical codes for EVC and EVH respectively while the final column, `CONTINUOUS`, lists the continuous code that corresponding categorical value will be converted to.
+Please do *not* edit any of the columns in these tables except for the final column, `CONTINUOUS`.
+Please refer to the [Data Dictionary](#Dictionary) section for more details about these and other data files.

+If changes are made to the conversion rules after completing a run, they can be applied retroactively by rerunning the `reconstructGeoArea.R` script.

 ## <a name="Suggested"></a>Suggested Configuration

 The suggested run configuration will depend on the available compute resources.